Nadrich & Cohen is actively retaining victims of the Mosquito Fire.

 This liability is due to the concept of inverse condemnation.
 Essentially, the state constitution states that private property can’t be damaged for public use without just compensation being paid to the property owner, and courts have ruled this applies to wildfires started by public or private utilities.

 Under Cal.
 Code Civ.
 Proc. § 1714, companies like PG&E are also liable in California for any damages caused by their negligence or failure to be reasonably careful to prevent harm.
 These damages can include evacuation costs, injuries, or wrongful death damages.

 While the cause of the Mosquito Fire is still being investigated, countless other past California wildfires have been caused by PG&E’s negligent failure to maintain their power equipment and the vegetation around it.
 It appears that the Mosquito Fire may have also been the result of PG&E’s negligence.

 Mosquito Fire Attorneys

 Our experienced wildfire lawyers have filed hundreds of legal actions against victims of California wildfires and have spent years holding PG&E accountable for its negligent failure to maintain its equipment and any vegetation around it.
 Our legal teams contain lawyers who have been in positions of leadership in past wildfire litigation against PG&E.

-The California wildfire lawyers at Nadrich & Cohen have handled cases involving numerous wildfires started by PG&E’s equipment, such as the Dixie Fire, Camp Fire, Kincade Fire, and Zogg Fire.
+The California wildfire lawyers at Nadrich & Cohen have handled cases involving numerous wildfires started by PG&E’s equipment, such as the Dixie Fire, Camp Fire and Kincade Fire.